Vipulwaghmare/mono/packages/sorting-algo/README.md

 - TypeScript: A typed superset of JavaScript that compiles to plain JavaScript.
 - Tailwind CSS: A utility-first CSS framework for rapidly building custom user interfaces.
 - Shadcn: A React UI library for components.
+- PWA: This uses vite plugin to add a service worker to make it offline and works as PWA.

 The application is built using the following sorting algorithms: